zxsean/XReSign/README.md

 # XReSign
-XReSign - developer tool to sign or resign iDevice app (.ipa) files with a digital certificate from Apple for development or distribution.
+XReSign allows you to sign or resign unencrypted ipa-files with certificate for which you hold the corresponding private key.

 ## How to use
-XReSign allows you to sign or resign unencrypted ipa-files with certificate for which you hold the corresponding private key.

 ### GUI application
 ![Screenshot](https://github.com/xndrs/XreSign/blob/master/screenshot/screenshot.png)